 • Complete your degree and flight training in one location

 • Reduced required hours if obtaining aviation degree

 • Student loans are more readily available for individuals unable to finance their flight training on their own or with parents’ assistance

 • More than 4 years to start flying for the airlines

 • Training is not accelerated, meaning you spend more total time on flight training

 • No fallback - an aviation degree is only good for aviation

-• Students unable to finance without Title IV assistance
+• Those that are unable to finance without Title IV assistance

 • Students who may want to wait a few years and enjoy the “college experience” before starting a job